pistocchifilippo/BDM_P2/src/main/resources/doubts/doubts.md

   - If so, even after performing data cleaning and reconciliation it is just necessary store data on local files?
 - What abstraction do we have to use to describe pipes?
 - Shall we join data in order to have optimised queries?
+- Is it proper the dataset about building age?
+And working on it making a mean?